slbailey/Retrovue/docs/domain/ScheduleDay.md

 ## Purpose

-BroadcastScheduleDay is a **resolved, immutable daily schedule** for a specific channel and calendar date. **It is derived from [SchedulePlan](SchedulePlan.md)** and materialized 3–4 days in advance.
+BroadcastScheduleDay is a **resolved, immutable daily schedule** for a specific channel and calendar date. **It is derived from [SchedulePlan](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists).
+If multiple plans are active, priority resolves overlapping Zones.** ScheduleDay is materialized 3–4 days in advance.
 Once generated, the schedule day is **frozen** (locked and immutable) unless force-regenerated or manually overridden by an operator.

 **Primary Expansion Point:** ScheduleDay is the **primary expansion point** for:
 - **Programs → concrete episodes**: Programs (catalog entries) in Patterns are expanded to specific episodes based on rotation policy